danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 So first things first, let's figure out where in the code this problem with processing potentially invalid data occurs.

 <aside class="markdown-aside">
-Some of you may be wondering why write a custom program for expense tracking when there's Excel and countless free apps out there, a <a href="https://github.com/danielabar/tidysum#why-not-use-excel">short explanation here</a>.
+Some of you may be wondering why write a custom program for expense tracking when there's Excel and countless free apps out there, a <a class="markdown-link" href="https://github.com/danielabar/tidysum#why-not-use-excel">short explanation here</a>.
 </aside>

 ## Analysis